 Comprising both lawyers and economists with ample experience in the public and private fields, SAI Derecho & Economía S.C, has a sturdy practice which is able to offer advice on a broad range of mandates, from general consulting work regarding market conditions, through to more specific legal matters such as anti-dumping and FTA matters, both sub-specialties where the team has particular expertise.
 The practice is led by partner Beatriz Leycegui, who has almost 30 years' experience in the area, and is regularly sought out by domestic and international companies, business organizations, as well as governments at the federal, state and foreign levels.

 Partner Alexis Michel stands at the helm of the solid international trade and customs practice at SMPS Legal, which is praised for its advice on issues related with anti-dumping, and countervailing and safeguards investigations, while also skillfully handling mandates on matters including tax obligations, tariff classification, customs valuation, FTA matters, verification of origin procedures, criteria confirmation before tax and customs authorities; foreign trade programs (such as IMMEX), drawback and sector promotion programs; and internal audits and compliance.
 The six-strong team, which assists clients from a wide range of industries, including metals, retail and shipping, also includes key senior associates Natalia Cardona, who specializes on tax consulting and litigation, and customs tax expert Lorena Domínguez.
+Since publication the practice has spun-off to form boutique firm A Michel (effective: April 2021).

 The well-versed practice at Foley Arena has a particular focus on the automotive, food, and steel industries.
 Key figure Marcos Carrasco, who provides specialized advisory and consulting services related to international trade compliance, customs, FTAs, customs litigation and taxation on foreign trade, while also offering broad expertise on the implementation of governmental exportation programs and on customs valuation.
 He co-leads the team with Alejandro Gómez, who brings his strong knowledge on anti-dumping matters to the practice.